malensek/dssh/doc/dssh.1.md

 ENVIRONMENT
 ===========
 The *DSSH_HOSTS* environment variable affects the starting host list.
-Additional hosts may be added using the usual flags.
+Additional hosts may be added using the usual flags listed above.

 WEBSITE
 =======